noisebridge/rfid-access-control/software/earl/README.md

      sudo aptitude install golang

 Set your environment variable `GOPATH` to some directory where you would like to have your [go workspace][golang-gopath].
+That is the scratch space where go puts build artifacts and dependent libraries.

-Ok, back to this directory:
+Ok, back to the `rfid-access-control/software/earl` directory.

      go get       # Only do this the first time.
-Get needed libraries. go install   # will copy the resulting binary into $GOLANG/bin/earl
+Get needed serial library. go build     # Creates ./earl in your directory

 Hacking
 -------